The deepest, darkest, moist chocolate cupcakes topped with a sweet and creamy raspberry frosting with CHAMPAGNE mixed in!

 Instructions

-- Preheat oven to 375 degrees.
-Line a cupcake tin with paper liners, set aside.
+- Preheat oven to 375°F. Line a cupcake tin with paper liners, set aside.

 - Add raspberries to a food processor and pulse until pureed.
 Push through a mesh strainer and discard seeds.
 Set aside.

 - Beat butter until smooth with no lumps.
-Scrape the sides as needed and add confectioner's sugar, raspberry puree and champagne.
+Scrape the sides as needed and add powdered sugar, raspberry puree and champagne.
 Beat until combined, about three minutes or until light and fluffy.
-If the frosting is too thin or it looks a little separated (from the carbonation in the champagne), add up to ½ cup more sugar to thicken it up.
+If the frosting is too thin or it looks a little separated (from the carbonation in the champagne), add up to ½ cup more powdered sugar to thicken.
 Frost cooled cupcakes.
-If you use less frosting than I did, you may have some extra.
-It makes just enough for 14 cupcakes.

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.